0x80/mono-ts/README.md

 I expect this code to change as the ecosystem around Typescript and Javascript continue to evolve.

-Contributions are welcome within the scope of this example.
-I doubt there will ever be a one-size-fits-all solution, so this code should be viewed as opinionated.
+Contributions are welcome within the scope of this example, but I doubt there will ever be a one-size-fits-all solution, so this code should be viewed as opinionated.

 <!-- TOC -->